TimeUs-ANR/TEITransformations/README.md

 ### Installing
 - use virtual environment with Python3 and requirements installed
-- create `input` and `output` directories in `TEI2TEI` and `TEI2TEICORPUS` directories to store and retrieve your data, or use --input/--output options to specify other directories.
+- create `input/` and `output/` directories in `TEI2TEI/` and `TEI2TEICORPUS/` directories to store and retrieve your data, or use --input/--output options to specify other directories.

 ### Running